 The quaking aspen and the bigtooth aspen are members of the willow family of trees.
-Both species enjoy a wide geographical range, especially the quaking aspen, which has the distinction of growing from coast to coast across North America.
+They belong to the genus Populus, which includes aspens, poplars and cottonwoods.
+Aspen trees are sometimes referred to as aspen poplars.
+Both species of aspen trees enjoy a wide geographical range, especially the quaking aspen, which has the distinction of growing from coast to coast across North America.
 The quaking aspen is the tree with the biggest distribution on the continent and a close relative of the European aspen, which grows across Europe, Asia and parts of Africa.
 Aspens have large round leaves, grow straight and tall, and form large stands in many sections of the areas in which they grow.

 Aspen Tree Geography